rascal5818/halloween_article/README.md

 An article about Halloween.
 Spooky!

-This is just a quick little article I put together using HTML and Sass.
+This is an article I put together using HTML and Sass.
 I used Grid for the layout.

 For this one, I played around with image hover effects and text selection.